Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 1. Increased sweating.

-Treatment Methods
+Treatment methods

-What drugs are used:
+What medications are used:

 Depending on the cause that led to mitral valve prolapse (we discussed them above), doctors choose treatment tactics: